Arabic (ARAB)

 ARAB 211 - Intermediate Arabic I (4 Credit Hours)

 This is an intermediate level course in Arabic.
 The course follows the same philosophy of integrating Modern Standard Arabic and spoken Arabic to reflect the language as used by native speakers.
 The course continues building upon the linguistic foundations started in ARAB 111, and ARAB 112 and aims at developing the four language skills of listening, speaking, reading, and writing through two graded levels: for the first half of the semester, students study topics centered around their daily lives and activities.
 The second half of the semester takes students to a more advanced level where they start discussing topics moved away from the self and get closer to topics of a general nature like the history and geography of the Arab world, education, etc. In this course students will read longer passages (250-350 word), write at the paragraph level, listen to longer texts, and produce longer conversations.
 In addition, the course continues the practice of introducing Arab society, history, and culture.
 Overall, the course aims at improving students’ linguistic knowledge from to Intermediate-low to Intermediate-mid level, according to the ACTFL proficiency guidelines.
-The course fulfills the language requirement for Global Commerce, International Studies and Middle East and North African Studies (MENA).
+The course fulfills the language requirement for Global Commerce, Global Health, International Studies and Middle East and North African Studies (MENA).

 Prerequisite(s): ARAB 112.